-Verses Have No Meaning In Solitude
+Verses In Solitude

 Are words meaningful if not shared with the wallowing eyes of others?
 Are they heard, like the tree that fell in the woods?
 Even if one is to write for himself and himself alone, in the confines of his chambers, do the words truly heal?
 Or is it upon the rationing of these words to others that bring meaning, that bring healing?
 For, if no other is present to see a poets transformation from his dull living space, to something of the utmost prestigious growth one can have from words.

 Has he truly grown, or is he still who he was before his thoughtful verses?
 For if no other sees him, from what he once were, to what he is now, how does he know he has surpassed his own dwelling?
 How does he know his words bring remedy if no other has consumed his words and felt cure of melancholy?

 For even scientists, must have guided supply of medicine among a controlled population to see results.
 If one is healed, but the rest die, is the cure effective?

 How can we ever know, for many poets cling to their own heads, their own existence, as if that is all that there is.
 Pouring their heart and soul from ink onto a canvass that bears no ears, no heart.
 What can come of such a poet if they are not heard?

 I fear madness would devour them, clouding their judgement slowly.
 Leaving them in turmoil in fear that their words are no more worthy than what they say of themselves.
 Much disdain would follow suit in such unholy obssesion.

 For a brief moment, I could see his heart swell with joy upon his first few thrilling creations.
 Pieces that draw his deepest, darkest, and most gut wrenching despair from his blameful base.
 Finding a taste of what life has been snuffed by years of neglect, filth that has been released and cleansed from his soul.